 Alternatively, your group can attend one of its open classes.
 These cover an even wider range of cuisines, as well as baking and drink pairing lessons.

-Sip and Savor on a Cocktail Tasting Tour
+Sip and Savor on a Denver Cocktails Tour

 Tour Denver’s Best Markets and Food Halls